 Secondly, analyzing the Pathological images of a large pool of patients can also reveal invaluable insights into the possible causes, and how to mitigate or preempt those causes in other patients with similar chronic diseases.

 A Secure and Compliant Storage Solution

 These are two areas where Cloud Computing is really playing an instrumental role.
-Firstly, Cloud Data Centers are acting as a safe and cost efficient repository for the Pathological images / data of patients whose treatment is still in progress.
+Firstly, Cloud Data Centers act as a safe and cost-efficient repository for the Pathological images/data of patients whose treatment is still in progress.

-The robust and resilient cyber security posture of leading Cloud Service Providers (CSP) like dinCloud gives healthcare providers unrivaled peace of mind when they store it within cloud data centers.
-Then, there are also compliance related concerns with medical data.
+The robust and resilient cyber security posture of leading Cloud Service Providers (CSP) like dinCloud gives healthcare providers unrivalled peace of mind when they store it within cloud data centres.
+Then, there is also compliance-related concerns with medical data.

-The data centers of leading CSPs like dinCloud comply with HIPAA, ISO 27001, NIST 800-53/FI, PCI DSS, SOC Type I and II, SS 507, SS 564 and TVRA.
+The data centres of leading CSPs like dinCloud to comply with HIPAA, ISO 27001, NIST 800-53/FI, PCI DSS, SOC Type I and II, SS 507, SS 564 and TVRA.
 These are some of the best international standards for the security and privacy of sensitive data like medical records.

 Cost Efficient and Scalable

-The Cloud is not only proving to a secure, cost efficient and scalable solution for digital pathological records, but its immense processing muscle is enabling healthcare providers to extract valuable insights from patient data.
+The Cloud is not only proving to be a secure, cost-efficient and scalable solution for digital pathological records, but its immense processing muscle is enabling healthcare providers to extract valuable insights from patient data.